Skip to content

 High-level overview

-WireWeaver supports both backwards and forwards compatibility at the wire format level, but you need to ensure to follow the evolution rules for this to work properly.
+WireWeaver supports both backwards and forwards compatibility at the wire format level, but you need to ensure to follow the evolution rules for it to work properly.

 #[ww_trait]